-Many choose to meditate, pray, read, exercise, or take a walk.
-Stress and anxiety are ever-present factors when dealing with a terminal illness.
-Find an effective method of dealing with stress and practice every day.
+Many choose to meditate, pray, read, exercise or take a walk.
+Stress and anxiety are constant factors when dealing with a terminal illness.
+Try to find an effective method of dealing with stress and practice every day.
 Some people find relief in meditation or yoga.
-Some turn to prayer.
-Others find that something as simple as a daily 15-minute walk helps relieve the stress and anxiety they are experiencing.
+Some turn to prayer for spiritual support.
+Others find that something as simple as a daily 15-minute walk helps reduce the stress and anxiety they are experiencing.

-It is not a sign of weakness to ask for help when feeling overwhelmed.
+It is not a sign of weakness to ask for help when feeling overwhelmed by your caregiver duties.
 It is even more valuable to be able to ask for help before reaching a breaking point.
 If friends and family are not available to help run errands or take your place for a few hours so you can get away, there are other resources you can access.
-Volunteer groups provide meals and daily visitors, and your cancer doctor or mesothelioma lawyer may be aware of many resources in your community that can provide respite and other services.
+Volunteer groups provide meals and daily visitors, and your cancer doctor or mesothelioma lawyer may be aware of many resources in your community that can provide respite care and other services.

-If you feel guilty about asking for help, remember that doing everything by yourself deprives others of a chance to serve.
+If you feel guilty about asking for help, remember that doing everything by yourself leads to burnout and deprives others of a chance to serve.
 Very often, there are people in your life who want to help but do not know how.
 Let them know the help you need so they are better equipped to meet both the needs of you and your loved one.

 ‘Lean on Me’ – An Inspirational Story by Lorraine Kember

 For Kember, becoming a caregiver was an easy decision.
 Her husband was diagnosed with pleural mesothelioma after more than 30 years of marriage.
 Lorraine sold her retail business to care for Brian full time.